lmtedds/AREF/README.md

 node ./dist/puppeteer.js --help
 ```

+For instance using `--roomIdFile` will let you start with a known room id file and skip the generating of these ids (i.e. skip step 1) and using `--hostIdFile` will let you skip step 1 and 2.

 ## Artifacts

 Each stage produces aritfacts that can be analyzed and used as inputs to subsequent stages.